Noise-Induced Hearing Loss

 If you have hearing loss caused by exposure to noise, you will experience a dip in your hearing in the high frequencies.
 This means you won’t be able to hear high-pitched sounds as well as sounds at lower pitches.

+If the noise exposure carries on, this dip will spread and affect both lower and high frequencies.
 If it gets worse and affects a wider frequency range, you might find it difficult to follow conversations over background noise.
 You might also find it hard to hear what someone is saying, even in a quiet room.

 Noise-induced hearing loss prevention